 The customer acquisition funnel visualizes the journey a potential customer takes.
 Marketers and entrepreneurs often discuss the funnel as having three main stages:

 - Top of the funnel (awareness).
 At this stage, your goal is to generate awareness and leads amongst your target audience.
-Typically, you’ll focus on a large, broad audience that may be interested in your company’s brand or products but who don’t have a definite intent to buy.
+Typically, you’ll focus on a large, broad audience that may be interested in your company’s brand or products but doesn’t have a definite intent to buy.
 A baby brand may use the hashtag #nurserydesign on Instagram to expose its posts and products to those looking to decorate their nursery.

 - Bottom of the funnel (purchase).
 This is the final stage a prospect goes through before they convert into a customer.
 Usually, they have taken some action that indicates a strong intent to buy, whether it’s adding a product to their cart or signing up for a free trial.
 Businesses will often send incentives, like a discount code, at this stage in order to convert prospects who are close to making the decision to buy.

 There are many different ways a business can go about finding and converting these new customers, especially online.

 With digital marketing, it has become easier to track exactly how your business acquires new customers, discover and test new marketing tactics, and scale those that work.

 A customer acquisition strategy is the plan to find, attract, engage, and convert prospects.
 Consumers use a variety of channels every day, so your customer acquisition process will involve different channels to engage them.

 Pumping money into marketing campaigns doesn’t mean you’ll see a high return on your investment.
 To create a profitable marketing strategy, you want to use the right customer acquisition channels.

 Let’s explore some of the customer acquisition strategies you can use to grow your business, and how to prioritize them.